-- 1. Summarize some of the key trends in environmental and well-being indicators since the 1960s. - 2.
-Are we currently in danger of running out of key nonrenewable resources? - 3.
-How do air pollution levels differ in developed versus developing countries? - 4.
-What temperature targets were set under the 2015 Paris Climate Agreement? - 5.
-What is a negative externality? - 6.
-How can we represent a negative externality in a supply-and-demand graph? - 7.
-What is a Pigovian tax, and why do economists recommend this policy to respond to a negative externality? - 8.
-What is a positive externality, and how can it be represented in a supply-and-demand graph? - 9.
+- 1. What are some major resource and environmental issues for the twenty-first century? - 2.
+How do air pollution levels differ in developed versus developing countries? - 3.
+What temperature targets were set under the 2015 Paris Climate Agreement? - 4.
+What is a negative externality? - 5.
+How can we represent a negative externality in a supply-and-demand graph? - 6.
+What is a Pigovian tax, and why do economists recommend this policy to respond to a negative externality? - 7.
+What is a positive externality, and how can it be represented in a supply-and-demand graph? - 8.
 What policy do economists recommend in the case of a positive externality?
-Why? - 10.
-What two characteristics define a common property resource? - 11.
-What two characteristics define a public good? - 12.
+Why? - 9.
+What two characteristics define a common property resource? - 10.
+What two characteristics define a public good? - 11.
 Why is an unregulated common property resource likely to be exploited?
-How can we represent this graphically? - 13.
-How can a common property resource be regulated to achieve the socially efficient outcome? - 14.
-Why are public goods not provided by private markets? - 15.
+How can we represent this graphically? - 12.
+How can a common property resource be regulated to achieve the socially efficient outcome? - 13.
+Why are public goods not provided by private markets? - 14.
 What is the environmental Kuznets curve hypothesis?
-Do the data tend to support it? - 16.
-What is the consensus among economists about the relationship between environmental protection and the economy and jobs? - 17.
-What are the different views among economists regarding the transition to a sustainable economy (i.e., green growth versus no growth)? - 18.
-What is the difference between weak and strong sustainability? - 19.
-What are the implications from the data on humanity's ecological footprint? - 20.
-Why do economists tend to prefer Pigovian taxes that are upstream and revenue neutral? - 21.
-What are some green macroeconomic policies? - 22.
+Do the data tend to support it? - 15.
+What is the consensus among economists about the relationship between environmental protection and the economy and jobs? - 16.
+What are the different views among economists regarding the transition to a sustainable economy (i.e., green growth versus no growth)? - 17.
 What is a discount rate?
-Why is it important in determining the social cost of carbon? - 23.
-What are the advantages and disadvantages of carbon taxes? - 24.
-What are the advantages and disadvantages of a cap-and-trade system to regulate carbon?
+Why is it important in determining the social cost of carbon? - 18.
+What are the advantages and disadvantages of carbon taxes? - 19.
+What are the advantages and disadvantages of a cap-and-trade system to regulate carbon? - 20.
+What are the Paris Climate Agreement goals and are they likely to be achieved? - 21.
+What is the difference between weak and strong sustainability? - 22.
+What are the implications from the data on humanity's ecological footprint? - 23.
+Why do economists tend to prefer Pigovian taxes that are upstream and revenue neutral? - 24.
+What are some green macroeconomic policies?